Saleh-SAFCSP/SQL-Database-Project/readme.md

 ### 4️⃣ Write the DML commands for the following instructions ( choose data randomly ) :
 1. Add new row to the countries table.
 2. Add new row to the users table.
-3. Add new row to the order table.
+3. Add new row to the orders table.
 4. Add new row to the products table.
 5. Add new row to the order_products table.